jspace202/ACM-Hackathon-2022/README.md

 -The price of parking per vehicle

 //The App itself will have the following functionalities:
--An interactive map, using MapBox, that allows users to search Stillwater for all available parking -A search bar that allows users to input a location and find available parking closest to that location.
+-An interactive map, using Map, that allows users to search Stillwater for all available parking -find available parking closest to that location.
+-Directions to the available parking spot.
+-Contact the User Providing the Parking Spot.
+-Handle creating and the availability of Parking Spots.